What is being proposed at Cricklewood?

 Landscape and Visual Impact

-To give a clearer indication of how the site would look from the outside we have worked with local representatives to identify nine key viewpoints and created photomontages showing current view and what each would look like if the proposal were to go ahead.
+To give an indication of how the site would look from the outside we worked with local representatives to identify key viewpoints and created photomontages showing what would be seen if the proposal were to go ahead.

-An assessment of the potential noise generated by our proposed development has been undertaken and calculations show that there will be no impact with regard to noise as a result of mitigation measures incorporated into the design of our plant and equipment and the mitigation measures provided for the wider rail sidings development.
+An assessment of the potential noise generated by our proposed development has been undertaken.
+Calculations show that the plant will operate within the noise limits set out in the planning conditions as a result of mitigation measures incorporated into the design of our plant and equipment, and the mitigation measures provided for the wider rail freight development.